 OnCourse Learning is also accredited by the Florida Board of Clinical Social Work, Marriage and Family Therapy and Mental Health Counseling (provider # FBN 50-1489).

-Social workers participating in this course will receive 1.0 social work continuing education clock hours.
+Social workers participating in this course will receive 1.0 general social work continuing education clock hours.

 OnCourse Learning maintains responsibility for the program.